Mosquito-malaria theory: Disproof of miasma theory of malaria

 The notion that malaria was due to miasma was negated by the discovery of malarial parasite.
-A German physician Johann Heinrich Meckel was the first to observed in 1847 the protozoan parasites which he recognised only as black pigment granules from the blood and spleen of a patient who died of malaria.
+A German physician Johann Heinrich Meckel was the first to observe in 1847 the protozoan parasites which he recognised only as black pigment granules from the blood and spleen of a patient who died of malaria.
 But he did not understand the parasitic nature and significance of those granules in connection with malaria.
 In 1849 a German pathologist Rudolf Virchow realised that it could be those granules that were responsible for the disease.
 In 1879 an Italian biologist Ettore Afanasiev further argued that the granules were definitely the causative agents.